Genesis of the Daleks: Plot

-The Doctor and his companions are intercepted by the Time Lords, who instruct the Doctor to interfere with the creation of the Daleks; and given a Time Ring to return them to his TARDIS when the mission is complete.
+The Doctor and his companions are intercepted by the Time Lords, who instruct the Doctor to interfere with the creation of the Daleks and is given a Time Ring to return them to his TARDIS when the mission is complete.

 The three find themselves on the planet of Skaro.
 A generations-long war between the Thals and the Kaleds has left the planet inhospitable; except for their two domes.
 An attack separates them; Sarah meets the Mutos, mutated exiles of both sides, but then are all captured by the Thals.
 The Doctor and Harry are captured by the Kaleds, their possessions confiscated, and are taken to a bunker to meet the scientific and military elite, including the lead scientist Davros, who unveils the "Mark III travel machine", or "Dalek".
 Ronson, one of the scientists, secretly tells the Doctor that Davros' experiments are unethical, and the Doctor convinces the leadership to halt them.
 Learning of Ronson's actions, Davros covertly provides the Thal leaders a chemical formula that can weaken the Kaled dome.

 The Doctor and Harry reach the Thal dome and rescue Sarah.
 A missile strikes the Kaled dome, killing all those not in the bunker; it is revealed that Davros gave the details to the Thals so that he could dispose of those Kaleds who opposed him.
 Davros accuses Ronson of being the traitor, orders the Daleks to kill him, and convinces the leadership to have his Daleks attack the Thals.
 The attack kills many Thals; the Doctor, his companions, and the survivors make their way to the bunker and the Doctor instructs them to find a way to destroy it while he and his companions go inside.

 Davros captures the Doctor; the other scientists, now aware of his plans, free the Doctor, who then rigs the Dalek incubation room with explosives.
 As he is about to touch the two exposed wire ends to set them off, he hesitates, questioning whether he has the right to make that decision.

 He is relieved to learn that Davros has agreed to allow a vote on the project.
 The Doctor recovers the Time Ring; as the vote is called, the Daleks return and exterminate the remaining Kaleds.
 Harry and Sarah escape, while the Doctor returns to set off the explosives, but a Dalek inadvertently sets it off itself.
-The Doctor escapes before the Thal and Mutos' bomb caves in the bunker, trapping Davros and the Daleks, who then refuse to take orders from a non-Dalek, and seemingly exterminate Davros.
+The Doctor escapes before the Thal and Mutos' bomb caves in the bunker, trapping Davros and the Daleks, who then refuse to take orders from a non-Dalek and seemingly exterminate Davros.
 While he suspects he has only managed to set back Dalek evolution somewhat, the Doctor considers his mission complete: out of the Daleks' evil, good will always arise to challenge them.
 He and his companions say goodbye to the survivors and use the Time Ring to return to the TARDIS.